- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Travis Stewart, LPC, NCC – Director of Business Development and Marketing, McCallum Place

-If you are considering going to a treatment center to recovery from an eating disorder, it is natural to want to get a better understanding of how your time will be spent.
-While every day and every treatment center has unique features, there are a number of common experiences you can expect to have as you recover from the eating disorder behaviors which have become problematic in your life.
+If you are considering going to a treatment center to recover from an eating disorder, it is natural to want to get a better understanding of how your time will be spent.
+While every day and every treatment center has unique features, there are a number of common experiences you can expect to have as you recover from the eating disorder behaviors that have become problematic in your life.

 SUPPORTED MEALS AND SNACKS